Celestin-17/IMSystem/README.md

 • Secured credentials  (environmental variables loaded from a separate .env file)

+• Secured buttons (they are inactive until all entries are filled)

 • Password Recovery  (email and date of birth are requested, after confirmation a new password is generated and sent to the account's email address)

 • Dedicated pages for creating, managing, and updating products, sales, employees, suppliers, and product categories